ericcornelissen/svgo-action/CONTRIBUTING.md

 (if you want to do that).
 It is advised to indicate you're working on the feature so others don't start working on the same feature as you do.
 Also, don't start working on a feature which someone else is working on.
-Give everyone a change to make contributions.
+Give everyone a chance to make contributions.

 When you open a Pull Request that implements a new feature make sure to link to the relevant feature request and explain how you implemented the feature as clearly as possible.

 > :information_source: If you, for whatever reason, can no longer continue your
 > contribution please let us know.
-This gives others have an opportunity to work
+This gives others an opportunity to work on
-> on it.
-If we don't hear from you for an extended period of time we may decide
+> it.
+If we don't hear from you for an extended period of time we may decide to
-> to allow others to work on the feature you've been assigned to.
+> allow others to work on the feature you've been assigned to.

 ## Corrections

-Corrections, be it fixing typos or refactoring code, are valuable contributions and a good place to start.
+Corrections, be it fixing typos or refactoring code, are valuable contributions.
 If you want to improve the documentation in this way feel free to open a Pull Request with the changes you want to make directly, or [open an issue] first if you prefer.

 If you want to improve the code base make sure to follow the code style that is enforced through the [ESLint] configuration.
 If your changes can be enforced